-Once your child has safely left your vehicle, you will exit the main school site via gate 8 (which is currently used as the pedestrian entrance and exit) paying close attention and giving way to pedestrians crossing the vehicular exit.
+Once your child has safely left your vehicle, you will exit the main school site via gate 8 paying close attention and giving way to pedestrians crossing the vehicular exit.

 Pedestrians

 The pedestrian gate for the primary will be open.
 Pupils from all year groups are to enter the school through this gate independently and parents are to remain outside.
 Once your child has entered through this gate please exit the school grounds swiftly.
 There will be staff placed along the route to ensure that pupils go to their designated entrance.